Animeshz/scripts/README.md

 ├─ rti-download                   QuickMulti RTI Downloader └─ styler                         Styles the text to different styles (like superscript), run with --help to know more

-snips                          Snippets that mainly delegates the operation to other applicaitons/scripts in one-line, but used regularly.
+snips/                         Snippets that mainly delegates the operation to other applicaitons/scripts in one-line, but used regularly.
 ├─ color                          TODO: Extend script as filter, and with string name inputs like 'blue' ├─ dirdiff                        Shows file only in first dir and not in other, along with options [-c|-s] for content/symmetric difference
 ├─ git-cloc                       Counts lines of code in a git repository